flavioleggio/rgsim/README.md

 You can find the correct version for your distribution on the official [gazebosim website](http://gazebosim.org/tutorials?cat=install)

 ### **Verify your installation**
-To verify if gazebo has been correctly installed on your system, you can start gazebo by entering on a terminal the simple command
+To verify if Gazebo has been correctly installed on your system, you can start Gazebo by entering on a terminal the simple command
 ```
 gazebo
 ```